Wavy-Bot/bot/README.md

 # Wavy

-Wavy is an open-source multipurpose Discord bot built with [pycord](https://github.com/Pycord-Development/pycord).
+Wavy is an open-source multipurpose Discord bot built with [Pycord](https://github.com/Pycord-Development/pycord).
 Wavy is still in development, so use it at your own risk.

+## Feature requests
+Want a new feature you think is missing?
+Please [open an issue](https://github.com/Wavy-Bot/bot/issues/new) or join [Wavy's Discord server](https://discord.gg/Nbcf36Fge5)!

 ## Tools and services used